• Skip to primary navigation

 Frequently Asked Questions

 While any sandwich bread will work, I really recommend using a quality bread that’s thicker than your standard sandwich bread slices.
-Sliced brioche, challah, sourdough bread, or Sara Lee Artesano (what I used in my video) are all great choices.
-Even better, use stale bread–that’s perfect for French toast!
+Sliced brioche, challah, homemade bread, a slice of sourdough bread, or Sara Lee Artesano (what I used in my video) are all great choices.
+Even better, use stale bread–that’s perfect for this French toast recipe!

 Can French toast be reheated?

 Yes!
-It can be reheated in the oven, on the stove, or in the microwave (see below for details on each):
+This easy French toast recipe can be reheated in the oven, on the stove, or in the microwave:

 Pat of butter melting into a stack of french toast.

 Don’t forget your toppings!
-My go-to choices are butter and maple syrup, but macerated strawberries, powdered sugar, and whipped cream are other great options!
+My go-to choices are butter and maple syrup, but macerated strawberries, powdered sugar, and whipped cream or even a smear of honey butter are other great options!

 Enjoy!